rfl-urbaniak/teaching/menu/methodology.md

 ## General (Bayesian) methodology for philosophers

+### Third lecture

+You can download the third lecture presentation here: <a href="https://rfl-urbaniak.github.io/teaching/sharedResources/lectures/m23l3.pdf">Lecture 3</a>

 ### Second lecture and reading materials

 You can download the second lecture presentation here: <a href="https://rfl-urbaniak.github.io/teaching/sharedResources/lectures/m23l2.pdf">Lecture 2</a>